top of page

 Target Grades Don't Define You: Making Sense of Mock Results

-Mock results are in, and I can almost feel the collective intake of breath across the country.
+Mock results are in, and you can almost feel the collective intake of breath across the country.
 Some of you are buzzing because you smashed your targets.
 Others are staring at grades that feel like a complete disaster, wondering if you're just not cut out for this.
 And many of you are somewhere in between - pleased with some subjects, disappointed with others, and not quite sure what it all means.

 Why target grades are predictions, not limits